dejanvasic85/products-api/Xero.Products.Api/README.md

 - Integration Tests
 - ORM choice - Dapper was the quickest in terms of performance and setup but possibly Entity Framework is better choice for code maintability
 - **Opinionated** -> Request and Response Models that would be mapped to business models
+- Error handling to log and not expose potential implementation detail to consumer

 # Assumptions